aydemir/RGSX/README.md

 - Follow the on-screen instructions to map each action by holding the key or button for 3 seconds.
 - Button names are automatically displayed according to your controller (A, B, X, Y, LB, RB, LT, RT, etc.).
 - The configuration is compatible with all controllers supported by EmulationStation.
+- If controls behave incorrectly or mapping is corrupted, delete the file: `/saves/ports/rgsx/controls.json` then restart the application (it will be recreated).

 ---